 Patients living in and around Epsom will have the option to book an extended hours appointment with their registered practice in the usual way.
 Patients in the Dorking and East Elmbridge localities should contact their practice to see if additional appointments are available.
 If their practice is not participating in the scheme or is closed on a particular day, patients can access the GP out-of-hours service by ringing 111.

-For more information, and to check if your surgery is among those offering additional appointments, visit /your-health/extended-access-to-gp-services-this-easter/
+For more information, and to check if your surgery is among those offering additional appointments, click here.

 Patients are also advised to check if they need to order a repeat prescription ahead of the holiday period.
 Running out of medicine can have serious consequences for patients’ health, create additional demand on out-of-hours services plus incur extra costs to the NHS - approximately £80 per prescription during Bank Holidays and weekends.